Winter Road trip 6000km in 14 Days

 Oh, and we didn’t take the kids just a few hands and feet

 Ceramic Break Sculpture Park just before Bingara NSW: the sculpture gardens felt like a bit of a hidden treasure, as the soft raindrops melted on contact.
 The air crisp as the sun hangs low, we take the entrance walk to the galleries flanked by unique sculptures.
-Both eye opening and thought provoking with their political statements and hidden meanings expressed in such beautiful form.
+Both eye-opening and thought-provoking with their political statements and hidden meanings expressed in such beautiful forms.

-The Galleries held some fantastic works of art as well as Dinosaur bones, however the sculpture walk that continued into the hills beyond were of more interest to me.
-Artworks hidden and nestled in nature, I only wish the rain and daylight had held off more, as good shots were made impossible this time round.
+The Galleries held some fantastic works of art as well as Dinosaur bones.
+However, the sculpture walk that continued into the hills beyond was of more interest to me.
+Artworks hidden and nestled in nature, I only wish the rain and daylight had held off more, as good shots were made impossible this time around.